Grow with us: Join Postmark's new referral partner program and start earning

 In order to send through Postmark you’ll need to have a Sender Signature set up for each address you want to use in the From field of your messages or if you are sending from several or more email addresses on a domain, you can use Domain Verification to verify an entire domain for sending.
 See our help article here for steps to verify an entire domain for sending.

 We use Sender Signatures and Domain Verification to ensure you own the mailboxes you want to send from, as this helps prevent spam and abuse.
 (These safeguards are one of the ways we maintain a great reputation with ISPs and are able to get your emails to the inbox reliably and quickly.)
-You can have as many Signatures and Verified Domains as you need, there is no limit.

 Once you’ve created your account, we’ll automatically send you a Sender Signature verification message.They will arrive from Postmark and look like this: